SPEAK WITH AN EXPERT

 • On 01 April, researchers reported RansomHub infrastructure going offline and signs of affiliates possibly joining another Qilin RaaS.
 This is not new in the ransomware world, where we have seen affiliates getting hired across groups, encryptors’ code getting reused, and rebranding of ransomwares.

-• RansomHub remained as one of the top active Human Operated ransomware groups in last 12 months reported to have targeted over 600+ organizations.
+• RansomHub remained as one of the top active Human-Operated ransomware groups in the last 12 months reported to have targeted 600+ organizations.
 The group is known to target Windows, Linux, ESXi and FreeBSD platforms and capable of encrypting files in local and remote file systems via SMB and SFTP.

 Technical Details

 Global ransomware threats have not slowed down since the beginning of 2025.
-Below stats show the most active ransomware groups from a public research.
-Reports identity the threat actors classified as Scattered Spider have been known to act as affiliates for various ransomware operations, including RansomHubQilin, and now, DragonForce.
+Below stats show the most active ransomware groups from public research.
+Reports identify the threat actors as Scattered Spider, who have been known to act as affiliates for various ransomware operations, including RansomHubQilin, and now, DragonForce.

-In 2024, RansomHub caught the world’s attention when Change HealthCare was targeted by them and ALPHV where the organization had to pay a ransom amount to whopping $22 million USD.
+In 2024, RansomHub caught the world’s attention when Change HealthCare was targeted by them and ALPHV where the organization had to pay a ransom amount of a whopping $22 million USD.

 Screenshot of a WIRED article discussing Change Healthcare paying a million ransom to hackers, with a highlighted sentence referencing Bitcoin's blockchain confirming the payment.